Wednesday, July 18, 2018

 Friederike skilfully and moderately incorporated the current political development in the States into her talk, a story that causes incomprehension, shaking of heads, and German angst, particularly with the older generation.

-The generous US, who helped rebuild Europe after the war, where their mission of democratization mostly succeeded, suddenly retorts with aggressive tweets and acts.
+The generous US, which helped rebuild Europe after the war, where its mission of democratization mostly succeeded, suddenly retort with aggressive tweets and actions.
 It is true that in NATO, Europe relied too much on the United States for its defense.
 In Germany, the Bundeswehr's equipment is deplorable, so more money must be made available.

 On the other hand, the US trade deficit is homemade.
-We also had to run down many industries here in Europe due to cheap competition from Asian and African countries.
+We also had to run down many European industries due to cheap competition from Asian and African countries.
 POTUS, in his erratic way, mixes NATO and the American balance of payment:

 There is a grain of truth in his tweet.
 European countries buying more advanced military equipment from the States will help to improve the American trade balance.
 On the other hand, unilateral tariffs followed by retaliatory measures will kill the global economy.